Reading some new work

 Dad was swimming in a hotel

 pool doing laps inside of the

 Aquaducts and baptizing tears.

-I saw my daughter at 12, a swimming
+I saw my daughter at 12, a minnow,

 Black haired and glistening, and I

 would return with her

 No Safe Place 2

 When I first tasted your skin

 It was hard to describe but it was free.